 When discussing this crime with authorities after his arrest, he noted his intention had been to kidnap and murder Budd.
 But then he saw Budd’s younger sister Grace, and his plans changed.
 He returned for a second meeting, offered Budd the job, and asked if the parents would allow Grace to accompany Fish to his niece’s birthday party that evening at his sister’s home.
 He said the girls were about the same age and would likely make great friends.
 The parents granted permission and Grace left with Fish that day, but never returned.

-What’s creepiest about all this?
-After her disappearance, not only was the wrong man tried for the crime, serving nearly a year in jail before the actual culprit was caught, but the family also received a letter from Fish.
-Riddled with misspellings, the note relayed what exactly had happened to the girl and how Fish came to his lust for human meat.
-Although in the letter, Fish claimed the girl “died a virgin,” he confessed during an interrogation with police that he did rape her.
+After Grace's disappearance, not only was the wrong man tried for the crime, serving nearly a year in jail before the actual culprit was caught, but the family also received a letter from Fish.
+Riddled with misspellings, the note relayed what had happened to the girl and how Fish came to his lust for human meat.
+Although in the letter, Fish claimed the girl “died a virgin,” he confessed during an interrogation with police that he had raped her.
 However, Fish was known to compulsively lie, so it is impossible to know the facts of the case.

 Upon his initial arrest, Fish boasted that he had “had a child in every State.”
-This would skyrocket the number of his victims, exceeding 50; however, it remains undetermined if this meant molestation, cannibalization, or both.
-As Fish was also known to lie and exaggerate, it is unclear if we should believe his boast.
-As it is, the deaths of the three children (Budd, Gaffney, and McDonnell), were enough to send him to the electric chair at Sing Sing.
+This would skyrocket the number of victims, exceeding 50; however, it remains undetermined if this meant molestation, cannibalization, or both.
+As Albert Fish was also known to lie and exaggerate, it is unclear if he can be taken at his word here.
+As it is, the deaths of the three children (Budd, Gaffney, and McDonnell), were enough to send FIsh to the electric chair at Sing Sing.